-2.5.7 Disability Days Indicator Variables (DDNWRK16-OTHNDD16)
+2.5.7 Disability Days Indicator Variables (DDNWRK17-OTHNDD17)

-The Disability Days (DD) section of the core interview contains questions about time lost from work or school because of a physical illness or injury, or a mental or emotional problem.
+The Disability Days (DD) section of the core interview contains questions about time lost from work because of a physical illness or injury, or a mental or emotional problem.
 Data were collected on each individual in the household.
-These questions were repeated in each round of interviews; this file contains data from Rounds 3, 4, and 5 of the MEPS Panel 20, initiated in 2015, and Rounds 1, 2, and 3 of the MEPS Panel 21, initiated in 2016.
-Beginning in 2015, annualized versions of these variables are constructed for release rather than the previously released versions which were round and panel specific.
-The number at the end of the variable name (16) identifies the variable as representing data from 2016.
-Due to confidentiality concerns, each of the annual Disability Days variables which represent the number of days a person missed work or school (DDNWRK16, DDNSCL16, and OTHNDD16) is top-coded to mask values that exceed the top one-half of one percent of the population.
+These questions were repeated in each round of interviews; this file contains data from Rounds 3, 4, and 5 of the MEPS Panel 21, initiated in 2016, and Rounds 1, 2, and 3 of the MEPS Panel 22, initiated in 2017.

+Beginning in 2015, annualized versions of these variables are constructed for release rather than the previously released versions, which were round and panel specific.
+The number at the end of the variable name (17) identifies the variable as representing data from 2017.
+Due to confidentiality concerns, the annual Disability Days variables which represent the number of days a person missed work (DDNWRK17, and OTHNDD17) are top-coded to mask values that exceed the top one-half of one percent of the population.

 These annual variables use building block variables for construction which represent an individual panel within the data year.
 The reference period for the Disability Days questions is the time period between the beginning of the panel or the previous interview date and the current interview date.
 Analysts should be aware that Round 3 is conducted across years.
-The Disability Days variables reflect only the data pertinent to the calendar year (i.e., the current delivery year of 2016).
+The Disability Days variables reflect only the data pertinent to the calendar year (i.e., the current delivery year of 2017).
 Analysts who are interested in examining Disability Days data across years can link to other person-level PUFs using the DUPERSID.